UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

     }
     ```

-5. You must include this token in the Authorization header of each subsequent API request.
-For example:
+5. You must include this token in the Authorization header of each subsequent API request, for example:

     ### [Bash](#tab/tabid-3)